mmsaki/mmsaki/README.md

-Hi, my name is Meek Msaki.
+Hi there!

+Welcome to my dungeon!
 2022 is my year as a developer.
-I am passionate and dedicated to learn new technologies.
-If you have a job for me please email or reach out to my twitter [@msakiart](https://twitter.com/msakiart).
+I am passionate and flexible to learn new technologies.
+If you think you have a job for me please email or tweet  me [@msakiart](https://twitter.com/msakiart).

 - How to reach me: meek.dev3@gmail.com
 <!-- > **Warning**
 > Do not spam my email.